 Rule enforcement and unresolvable on-ice situations are to be directed to the Game Umpire and if need be to the Chief Umpire.
 The decision of the Chief Umpire is final.

-On Ice Observers are your extra set of eyes.
-Observers will mark the score.
-Please indicate the stone color and the # of points scored at the completion of each end, even if the result is obvious.
+On-Ice Officials (if available) are your extra set of eyes.
+Observers will mark the score and chart the play.
+Please indicate the stone color and the # of points scored at the completion of each end even if the result is obvious.

 Timing Officials are positioned (indicate where).
-A time-out request should be called directly to your timer so your clock can be stopped.
-Time-outs must come from a player on ice while their time clock is running.
-Signals are "T" for game time-out or "X" for technical time-out.
+A timeout request should be called directly to your timer so your clock can be stopped.
+Timeouts must come from a player on ice while their time clock is running.
+Signals are "T" for game timeout or "X" for technical timeout.
 Between end-breaks will be Turn and Go (30 second window).
-If teams are not in position and ready to deliver at the end of 30 seconds their clock will start.
+If teams are not in position and ready to deliver their first stone of the end at the end of 30 seconds their clock will start.

+Game Supervisors will be positioned at both ends.
+They will conduct all measurements and in the absence of on-ice officials can post the score.

 Conceding a game: During a non-televised game teams may concede at any time.
 In televised games teams must play a minimum of 8 ends unless permission to concede is granted by the television network and the Chief Umpire.